top of page

 Examples of Knees Over Toes Exercises

-• Knees over toes Split Squat: A deep lunge where the front knee moves over the toes, emphasising ankle dorsiflexion.
+• Knees over toes Split Squat: A deep lunge where the front knee moves over the toes, emphasizing ankle dorsiflexion.

 • Tibialis Raises: Strengthen the muscles that control dorsiflexion.